-When You Need It: You need to register your trademark the moment your brand gains traction, as it ensures that you are the sole owner of the brand.
+When You Need It: You need to apply trademark online the moment your brand gains traction, as it ensures that you are the sole owner of the brand.
 The reason behind making a faster entry into the trademark register is simple.
 If you do not register for the trade name or mark in time, someone else, with the same business interest might do so in near future.

 As a result, you risk having to change your brand name altogether, which may have an impact on retaining your original customers.
 Hence, it is safer to register for trademark protection as soon as your business takes off successfully.